You’ve decided to start your own law firm.

 Top Premium Choice: WPEngine

-WPEngine, a managed WordPress web host, is my top choice for hosting your law firm website.
+WPEngine, a managed WordPress web host, is my top choice for hosting your law firm website (link includes coupon code for 10% off!).
 It’s what I use for all of my websites, including my law firm site.

 Simply put, I’ve been amazed with their service from Day One, and highly recommend them.